amitrakshar01/amitrakshar01/README.md

 ### About Me 🚀

-🎓 I’m an IoT Application Developer at a very fast growing start up: Bufo Innovations. </br>

-👨‍💻  I am passionate about Machine Learning and IoT.
+🎓 I am passionate about Software Development.

 ### Experience